cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 ![](images/hello-speedtest.png)

 ### Secure it!
-You're nearly ready to deploy to cloud run!
-We want the cloud run application to be invoked by any user.
+You're nearly ready to deploy to Cloud Run!
+We want the Cloud Run application to be invoked by any user.
-When you create a cloud run it will use a default service account to gain access to gcp resources.
-This default service account has editor access to your gcp projects which gives it access to quite a lot of resources.
+When you create a Cloud Run it will use a default service account to gain access to GCP resources.
+This default service account has editor access to your GCP projects which gives it access to quite a lot of resources.
-Following the security principle of least privilege we want to use a service account created only for this cloud run with the minimum requirement it needs.
+Following the security principle of least privilege we want to use a service account created only for this Cloud Run with the minimum requirement it needs.
 To create a service account run:
 ```
 gcloud iam service-accounts create some-account-name --display-name="My Service Account"
 ```
-We can then deploy our cloud run with this service account.
+We can then deploy our Cloud Run with this service account.

 ### Deploy to Cloud Run

 If everything went well, you're ready to deploy the API to Cloud Run.
-We want to build the docker image and deploy it as a cloud run.
+We want to build the docker image and deploy it as a Cloud Run.
-All of this can be done for us using cloud build!
+All of this can be done for us using Cloud Build!
 In the root of your project create a file called cloudbuild.yaml.
 Here we will define all the steps that we want the build to execute.
 The first step is to create a docker image.
-Add the following to the cloud build file:
+Add the following to the Cloud Build file:
 ```
 steps:
   - name: 'gcr.io/cloud-builders/docker'